tatomyr/json-x-type/extensions.md

 Represents the OpenAPI discriminator ([🔗](https://spec.openapis.org/oas/latest.html#discriminator-object)).
 Its use is generally discouraged, and it is included mainly for compatibility with existing schemas.
-It should contain the `propertyName` field and, optionally, the `mapping` field.
+The discriminator object should contain the `propertyName` field and, optionally, the `mapping` field.
 The `mapping` field must contain links to the corresponding schemas (not to x-types).

-## Suffixes
+## Type suffixes

-Suffixes are intended to specify different formats or other properties of the basic types.
+Type suffixes specify formats or modifiers for basic types.
-They are denoted by the double colon notation.
+They are denoted by the double colon notation (`::`).
-There should be no more than one format specified.
-Suffixes can be sequentially chained.
+A type can have at most one format suffix, but multiple modifier suffixes can be chained sequentially.

 ### String formats and modifiers